fundapps/TechDocs/README.md

 ### `POST /v1/portfolios/import` (Optional)

 Upload Portfolio data, if your portfolio structure changes frequently you may wish to refresh this at an appropriate frequency.
+Use `/v1/portfolios/import?ignoreUnknownProperties=true` to ignore unknown properties, needed when uploading portfolio file exported from Rapptr.
 Expects CSV - [example file](Sample-ImportFiles/Portfolios.csv).

 ### `POST /v1/transactions/import` (Optional)